element36-io/ebics-java-service/README.md

 ## Adapt to national flavours

 The setup process does not need to be adapted.
-With the homogenization of European banking interfaces (SEPA, ISO20022) you may use a common and minimal set information for working with bank interfaces which is reflected by the REST interface of this project.
-Anyway you might need to adapt to local flavour of your country or your bank, which is can be done in the `io.element36.cash36.ebics.strategy.*` package.
+Anyway you might need to adapt to local flavour of your country or your bank if they support different Ebics commands or have national modifications of their Ebics XML documents.
+This
+can be done in the `io.element36.cash36.ebics.strategy.*` package.
 Examples: